 She didn’t calm down until we were in the car and on the road for 45 minutes.

-Ty spoke up.
+My husband Ty spoke up.
 “How about this.
 We’ll give you the money we budgeted to spend for you on this trip.”
 He glanced over at me to see if I was digging where he was going.

 “And,” he continued.
 “It’s your job to find something at the store that fits that budget.
 You can’t spend a single penny over what we give you.”

-Abby was totally on board.
+She was on board.

-When we got to our hotel in Chicago, we gave her $30 cash.
+So when we got to our hotel in Chicago, we gave her $30 cash.